-- One Reducing T-fitting, preferably the quick-connect type fitting - Extra 1⁄4 " tubing long enough to go from the RO system to your ice-maker - One shut-off valve, preferably the quick-connect type.
+- One T-fitting, preferably the quick-connect type fitting - Extra 1/4" tubing long enough to go from the RO system to your ice-maker - One shut-off valve, preferably the quick-connect type.

 See Fig.13.
-Before connecting the product water line from Point Z to H, add a T-fitting near point H to divert product water to both the ice-maker and the faucet.
-It is best open the line to the ice maker after the first tank has been discarded and the 2nd tank has completely filled.
+Before connecting the product water line from Point Z to H, add a T-fitting between point Z to H to divert product water to both the ice-maker and the faucet.